cfe-lab/Kive/CONTRIBUTING.md

     matches the version on the milestone.
 If you have to redo a release, you can create additional releases with tags vX.Y.1, vX.Y.2, and so on.
 Mark the release as pre-release until you finish deploying it.
-4. TODO: Check whether there are problems with doing a deployment while a run is executing.
-Does restarting apache restart the run?
+4. Check on the site that there are no active runs, then kill the fleet.

+        ssh user@server
+        ps aux|grep runfleet
+        sudo kill -9 <pid for runfleet>

 5. Get the code from Github onto the server.

         ssh user@server
         cd /usr/local/share/Kive/kive
-        git fetch
+        sudo chgrp -R kive .. # Do this if other users also deploy. git fetch
         git checkout tags/vX.Y

 6. Check if you need to set any new settings by running `diff kive/settings_default.py kive/settings.py`.
 Do the same comparison of `hostfile`.
-7. Recreate the database as described in the Initialize Database section of README.md, and deploy the static files.
+7. Migrate the database as described in the Creating Database Tables section of INSTALL.md, and deploy the static files.

         ssh user@server
         cd /usr/local/share/Kive/kive